MirjamVisscher/cantostream_boundaries/README.md

 ### Audio files
-The recordings used are proprietary material and will not be shared in this dataset, the playlist of the experiment is on [Spotify](https://open.spotify.com/playlist/5vJzuTQ345fW8iwbWx6UIn?si=ac1cd856ef17484a), the metadata of the works and the recordings used is described in the [Ren8_works.csv](/data/raw/Ren8_works.csv).
+The recordings used are proprietary material and will not be shared in this dataset, the playlist of the experiment is on [Spotify](https://open.spotify.com/playlist/5vJzuTQ345fW8iwbWx6UIn?si=ac1cd856ef17484a), the metadata of the works and the recordings used is described in [Ren8_works.csv](/data/raw/Ren8_works.csv).
 In case you want to use the audio files originally used for the paper, please send an email to m.e.visscher @ uu.nl.

 ### Metadata of annotations in Ren8_annotations.csv